MichaelPetersIduku/decentralized-ethereum-blockchain-app/Readme.md

 - Clone this repo
 - `npm install` to install all required dependencies
-- `npm run start:prod` to start the local server on production mode
+- `npm run start` to start the local server

 # API Documentation
 Click the link for API documentation with available routes and request response examples: https://documenter.getpostman.com/view/6889344/UyxnFRJR